Faculty Bios

 Steve Kramp

-Professor & Chair of Theology and Humanities
+Professor & Chair of Theology & Humanities

 Steve is a theologian and prize-winning poet.
 Prior to coming to JPCatholic he taught courses in writing, literature, and cultural history at a number of universities and colleges, including the University of California, Merced, and the Franciscan University of Steubenville.
 He holds a BA in English from the University of Oregon, an MFA in Creative Writing from the University of Iowa Writers’ Workshop, and an MA in Theology and Christian Ministry from the Franciscan University of Steubenville.
 He also worked for three years in youth ministry at a Seattle-area parish.